Vpag Review

 Payment Methods

 One method.
 Pix, the central-bank instant rail that settles in seconds around the clock, carries everything: wallet top-ups, direct gateway deposits, withdrawals.
-The Flash API's method enum contains the single value 'pix', and there is no Boleto, no TED, no debit or credit card, no Apple or Google Pay, no crypto.
+The Flash API accepts one value and one only, and there is no Boleto, no TED, no debit or credit card, no Apple or Google Pay, no crypto.
 What Vpag adds on top of the rail is packaging: the wallet balance as a retention loop, OneClick Pix keys that turn a bank-app transfer into a cashier-free deposit, and cashback wired into the payment flow itself.
 Compare Pay4Fun's four methods or PayRetailers' 300+ across LATAM.
-In a market where Pix took roughly 90-96% of betting deposit volume the single-rail bet is commercially rational, but it leaves zero fallback when a player's Pix key fails or a bank throttles.
+In a market where Pix took about 96% of betting deposit volume the single-rail bet is commercially rational, but it leaves zero fallback when a player's Pix key fails or a bank throttles.

 Verticals